rust-lang/book/src/ch06-02-match.md

 However, the `match` expression can be a bit wordy in a situation in which we care about only *one* of the cases.
 For this situation, Rust provides `if let`.

-More about patterns, and matching can be found in [chapter 18][ch18-00-patterns].
+More about patterns and matching can be found in [chapter 18][ch18-00-patterns].

 [ch18-00-patterns]:
 ch18-00-patterns.html